kinode-dao/kinode-book/src/my_first_app/chapter_2.md

 A [Wasm component](https://component-model.bytecodealliance.org/design/components.html) is a wrapper around a core module that specifies its imports and exports.
 E.g. a Go component can communicate directly and safely with a C or Rust component.
-It need not even know which language another component was written in — it needs only the component interface, expressed in WIT.
+It need not even know what language another component was written in — it needs only the component interface, expressed in WIT.

-The external interface of a component - its imports and exports - is described by a [`world`](https://component-model.bytecodealliance.org/design/wit.html#worlds).
+The external interface of a component — its imports and exports — is described by a [`world`](https://component-model.bytecodealliance.org/design/wit.html#worlds).
 Exports are provided by the component, and define what consumers of the component may call; imports are things the component may call.
 The component, however, internally defines how that `world` is implemented.
 This interface is defined via [WIT](https://component-model.bytecodealliance.org/design/wit.html).